-Quieter Home Program includes sound attenuation construction improvements at all eligible single-family and multi-family dwellings located in the Year 2020 65 dB Community Noise Equivalent Level contour.
-The project is eligible for the FAA's Airport Improvement Program (AIP) which awards grants for certain eligible Airport Authority expenditures.
-The \$3.2 million of expenses represents the authority's cost, net of the grant funds utilized in FY21.
-From inception through the end of fiscal year 2021, the Airport Authority has spent \$244.9 million and received reimbursement for \$195.4 million.
+Quieter Home Program includes sound Treasury equal to 32.7 percent of the interest attenuation construction improvements at all payable.
+The Build America Bonds were defeased in eligible single-family and multi-family dwellings December 2019.
+The interest subsidy for the fiscal located in the Year 2020 65 dB Community Noise year ended 2020 was \$2.1 million.
+Equivalent Level contour.
+The project is eligible for Other nonoperating income (expense) includes the FAA's Airport Improvement Program (AIP) which awards grants for certain eligible Airport proceeds and expenses for legal settlements, gain Authority expenditures.
+The \$3.2 million of (loss) on the sale of assets and other expenses represents the authority's cost, net of the miscellaneous revenue and expenses. grant funds utilized in FY21.
+From inception through the end of fiscal year 2021, the Airport Fiscal year 2021 compared to 2020: Nonoperating Authority has spent \$244.9 million and received revenues (net) decreased by \$11.2 million or 19.2 reimbursement for \$195.4 million. percent.
+The increase in Federal Relief Grant